Markkex/FCCProject---Portfolio/README.md

 -- Images are from a few personal jobs.
 -- Background is called Static Noise Background and you can find it here: https://codepen.io/iceable/pen/yLBrZOd

+/* What's NEXT? */
+- Create sitemap and add CEO to the website.
+- Fix the title image on top of the website.
+- Along the way create more and more and add more content to the website (animations, SVG).